Monoidal Properties of Franke's Exotic Equivalence: Preliminaries

-\end{prop} In fact, the above follows from the more general statement that $I$ and $J$ are Reedy categories, see \cite[Proposition 4.15]{Barwick}.
-Alternatively, suppose that the \emph{injective} model structures $\cM_{\mathrm{inj}}^{I}, \cM_{\mathrm{inj}}^{J}$ and $\cM_{\mathrm{inj}}^{I\x J}$ exist, \eg, if $\cM$ is a combinatorial model category.
+\begin{proof} Suppose that the \emph{injective} model structures $\cM_{\mathrm{inj}}^{I}, \cM_{\mathrm{inj}}^{J}$ and $\cM_{\mathrm{inj}}^{I\x J}$ exist, \eg, if $\cM$ is a combinatorial model category.
 Since in the injective model structures the cofibrations are the objectwise cofibrations, the above proposition follows directly.
-The universal property of $-\wedge^{\bbL}-$ implies that up to canonical isomorphism both constructions give the same result.
+The universal property of $-\wedge^{\bbL}-$ implies that up to canonical isomorphism both constructions give the same result. \end{proof}

-We have the following corollary. \begin{cor} There is a functor isomorphism
+We have the following corollary. \begin{cor} In the context of Proposition \ref{totalderivedobjectwise}, there is a functor isomorphism

 \end{cor} \begin{proof} From Proposition \ref{totalderivedobjectwise}, it follows that the external product preserves diagram cofibrant objects and preserves trivial diagram cofibrations between diagram cofibrant objects.
 The result now follows from the strict formula